gvwilson/thirdbit/_posts/2019/2019-05-26-active-teaching.md

 Study after study has shown that it's more effective than sitting and listening, which its proponents refer to as "passive learning".

-My colleague Garrett Grolemund recently started using analogous phrases to describe two approaches to teaching.
+Garrett Grolemund recently started using analogous phrases to describe two approaches to teaching.
 Where passive learning is listening to,
 *passive teaching* is talking at;